Tesla now averaging more than 1,800 Model 3 reservations a day

 Related: Tesla delivers its first 30 Model 3s in historic moment

-"What we have ahead of us, of course, is an incredibly difficult production ramp," Musk said on a conference call with analysts Wednesday.
+"What we have ahead of us, of course, is an incredibly difficult production ramp," Musk said Wednesday.
 But Musk stressed there should be "zero" doubt of hitting the 10,000 mark next year.

 "This is maybe the best I've ever felt about Tesla, to be frank," Musk added.
 "Last week stressed the Hell out of me."